erfanjazebnikoo/aurora_core/README.md

 ## Hardware and mechanical features

 A multirotor design and configuration are dependent on many parameters such as take-off, weight, endurance, wind gust resistance, payload, which are selected based on the consumption of the robot.
 The consumption may vary for various purposes such as aerial photography, FPV , security, and so forth.The aforementioned multirotor is optimized for 30minutes of flight with the 1kg payload attached in a 30km/h wind speed.
-In addition, Tiger antigravity brushless motors and 9 Inch propellers are used in the Guilano multirotor.
+In addition, [Tiger antigravity brushless motors and 9 Inch propellers][motors] are used in the Guilano multirotor.

 [![N|Solid](http://erfanjazebnikoo.com/downloads/guilano_hexacopter_lq.jpg)](http://erfanjazebnikoo.com/downloads/guilano_hexacopter.jpg)